The Muscle-Building Diet Guide for Skinny Women

 - If you wake up, drive to work and sit at a desk all day, decrease the multiplier by 1, making it 12 (if you use pounds) or 29 (if you use kilos).

 - For every extra hour of exercise you do per week—in addition to your muscle-building workouts—add an extra 1 to the multiplier.
-For example, if you play two soccer games every week, each lasting about an hour, your multiplier would be 15 (if you use pounds) or 31 (if you use kilos).
+For example, if you play two volleyball games every week, each lasting about an hour, your multiplier would be 15 (if you use pounds) or 31 (if you use kilos).

 This should roughly reflect what you’re already eating.
 It won’t be perfect, but it should be about right.
 If the number seems way off, feel free to adjust it up or down by another 10%.
 Metabolisms vary from person to person, and chances are that you already know whether yours is larger or smaller than average.